ml-archive/guidelines/README.md

 #### Android Team Meeting
 This is the main meeting in the Android team, where we talk about the latest things happening in our team.
 General direction of the team, brief general team performance review, what people need help with, amount of workload, should we use or not _that_ framework, etc. It happens every month.

-#### Monthly Tech Talks
+#### Production meetings

-The Tech Talks is a monthly meeting where all our developers and QA take part.
-Each month, another team has the agenda, and they talk about something relevant to their domain, but which can affect all of us.
+The production meetings is a bi-monthly meeting where all our developers and QA take part.
+Each meeting, another team has the agenda, and they talk about something relevant to their domain, but which can affect all of us.
 We try to maximize the knowledge sharing so we can all become better together.

 #### Quarterly Company Catch-up